dereuromark/cakephp-tinyauth/docs/README.md

 - [TinyAuth and Authentication plugin](AuthenticationPlugin.md)
 - [TinyAuth and Authorization plugin](AuthorizationPlugin.md)

-### When to use the new plugins?
+### Why use TinyAuth with the new plugins?

+TinyAuth provides a powerful abstraction layer over the official Authentication and Authorization plugins:

+**Benefits of using TinyAuth:**
+- **Zero-code configuration**: All auth rules in INI files, no controller modifications needed
+- **Instant setup**: Working authentication/authorization in under 5 minutes
+- **Plugin compatibility**: Works automatically with all plugins without modifications
+- **Centralized management**: All rules in one place, not scattered across controllers
+- **Performance**: Built-in caching for optimal speed
+- **Developer friendly**: DebugKit panel, clear error messages, easy debugging

+**When to use vanilla plugins directly:**
 They are super powerful, but they also require a load of config to get them to run.
+Consider using them (partially) directly when you need:
-If you need authentication/authorization on middleware/routing level however, you need to use them.
+- Authentication/authorization on middleware/routing level
+- Complex policy-based authorization (ORM policies, custom voters)
+- Per-entity authorization rules
+- Custom authentication flows

+**When to use TinyAuth wrapper:**
-If you only need the basic request policy provided by this plugin, and no further ORM or other policies, then it is best to stick to the Auth component as simple wrapper.
+If you only need the basic request policy provided by this plugin (controller-action level permissions), then TinyAuth provides a much simpler and faster solution.
-It is then limited to controller scope (no middleware/routing support) as it always has been so far.

 You can seamlessly upgrade to the new plugins while keeping your INI files.
 They are also compatible with AuthUser component and helper as well as the Auth panel.